richoh82/cisco-ip-trace/README.md

 -The "core" device that will be ARPing for the IP in question must have layer 2 connectivity to the LAN on which the target device is connected or the CDP neighbor discovery process will fail

 ### Known issues/to-do

--Add prompt for new creds if supplied creds fail on a discovered neighbor

--Add support for Cisco Nexus switches with port-channels (just need to work out the command syntax difference)

 -LLDP support